Read This First

 Insights from Experts matters only if it survives the strongest pressure against it.

-In plain terms: Choosing the best electoral system is a complex and often contentious issue, as different systems can produce markedly different political outcomes.
+At the center is a simpler claim: Choosing the best electoral system is a complex and often contentious issue, as different systems can produce markedly different political outcomes.

 Fair Representation